fscpscollaborative/fscps/Scenarios/settings.md

 $parameters.ProjectSettings | Out-Host
 ```

-**Note:** You can also override existing AL-Go for GitHub delivery functionality by creating a script called f.ex.
+**Note:** You can also override existing FSC-PS for GitHub delivery functionality by creating a script called f.ex.
 DeliverToStorage.ps1 in the .github folder.

 ## Run-AlPipeline script override

-AL-Go for GitHub utilizes the Run-AlPipeline function from BcContainerHelper to perform the actual build (compile, publish, test etc).
+FSC-PS for GitHub utilizes the Run-AlPipeline function from BcContainerHelper to perform the actual build (compile, publish, test etc).
 The Run-AlPipeline function supports overriding functions for creating containers, compiling apps and a lot of other things.

-This functionality is also available in AL-Go for GitHub, by adding a file to the .AL-Go folder, you automatically override the function.
+This functionality is also available in FSC-PS for GitHub, by adding a file to the .FSC-PS folder, you automatically override the function.

 | Override | Description |
 | :-- | :-- |